wssbck/wintermute/README.md

 # Wintermute

-Assorted collection of notes and snippets for a Raspberry Pi cluster
+Asorted collection of notes and snippets for a Raspberry Pi cluster.